severin-lemaignan/projet-cnrs/project.rst

-scientific challenges that are already actively researched (like multi-modal communication with humans, joint task achievement or autonomous control over a long period of time) and add new dimensions whose impacts on the robot's cognition have not been studied: which cognitive skills may influence *long-term acceptance* of the robot by humans, how to build *fine-grained mental models of humans*, that take into account uncertainty, inconsistencies, evolution over time, and how such models impact decision-making.
+scientific challenges that are already actively researched (like multi-modal communication with humans, joint task achievement or autonomous control over a long period of time) and add new dimensions whose impacts on the robot's cognition have been less studied: which cognitive skills may influence *long-term acceptance* of the robot by humans?
+How to build at runtime *fine-grained mental models of humans*, that take into account uncertainty, inconsistencies, evolution over time?
+How such models impact decision-making?

-We postulate that an *holistic* approach of cognition for robots may lead.
+The broader hypothesis I aim to test with these two perspectives can be
+rephrased: is an *holistic approach of cognition for robots* (i.e. neither bottom-up nor top-down) a key to overcome the obstacles we currently face in the field of human-robot interaction?

+To effectively answer this question, I propose to support this research program with a set of ambitious experimental targets, including long-duration (over a month) experiments with autonomous human-robot interaction in ecologically valid environments (typically, real households).

+At ISIR, both robotic cognition at the neuro-level and human-robot interaction are strong research themes.
+The laboratory would be well suited to support both basic research on robotic cognition and complex field experiments, and I am glad that they accepted to support my application.

 Bootstrapping Robotic Cognition for Interaction
 -----------------------------------------------